Technology Prize for Origin of Information

 If the Miller-Urey experiment had produced encoding, decoding, and information transmission as defined here, it would most certainly qualify as meeting this challenge.

-Public recognition will be awarded to the first person who demonstrates a naturally occurring communication system that meets the engineering specification outlined in this document.
+Prize money will be awarded to the first person who demonstrates a naturally occurring communication system that meets the engineering specification outlined in this document.
 Submissions must be identical in format to the above examples of ASCII and DNA.
 Submissions must include a definition of all symbols, alphabet and the associated encoding / decoding tables.

 ***Miller, Stanley L. (May 1953).
 “Production of Amino Acids Under Possible Primitive Earth Conditions” Science 117 (3046): 528.